proxmox/ceph/ceph/doc/mgr/zabbix.rst

-Zabbix plugin
+Zabbix Module
 =============

-The Zabbix plugin actively sends information to a Zabbix server like:
+The Zabbix module actively sends information to a Zabbix server like:

 - Ceph status
 - I/O operations